RomanTsisyk/Deep-Relax-YouTube-Player/README.md

 - **Ad-Free:** No interruptions.
 Just pure relaxation.
 - **Simple UI:** Straightforward and user-friendly design.
 - **Custom Video Playlist:** Fetches a custom list of YouTube video IDs from a private GitHub repository.
 Update the list remotely via GitHub.

+---

+## What's New in v3.0 ( November 2024)
+- Transitioned to clean architecture for maintainability and scalability.
+- Integrated Hilt for efficient dependency management.
+- Fixed network and threading issues by adopting coroutines with proper Dispatchers.IO.
+- Updated UI for better usability and responsiveness.
+- Added robust error handling and scoped dependencies.
+- Prepared for future enhancements with improved code structure.

+---

 ## Setup